 Dr. Shade has worked as a child and adolescent psychiatric/mental health nurse, a public health nurse and program coordinator of a teen parent program, and a school nurse/high school health teacher.
 She has taught in higher education since 2005 and has been with Samuel Merritt University since 2008.

 Dr. Shade earned her BSN from San Francisco State University and a MSN/school health services credential and authorization to teach health from Sac State.
 She graduated with a PhD from the University of California at San Francisco in 2012.

 Dr. Shade has taught courses in psychiatric/mental health nursing, community/public health nursing, family theory, human sexuality, and introduction to professional nursing and the healthcare system.
-She currently teaches epidemiology, research, and capstone project courses for the DNP.
-She has also developed new courses in statistics, research, community/public health nursing, and mindfulness based stress reduction for the RN to BSN program.
+She currently teaches epidemiology, nursing research, and the doctor of nursing practice (DNP) project courses.
+In 2015-2016, Dr. Shade developed new courses in statistics, research, community/public health nursing, and mindfulness based stress reduction for the RN to BSN program.

 Dr. Shade conducts research with youth involved in the juvenile justice system.
 She has utilized qualitative methods to investigate adolescent father identify development among justice-involved young men.
 She has completed one and is working on a second grant-funded mixed methods evaluation project to reduce recidivism among youth with justice system involvement.
 The first is a cognitive behavior program called 'Thinking for a Change' and the other is a family therapy intervention called 'Functional Family Therapy.'